kkefalas00/mvc1/README.md

 # MVC
-This file contains codes using Object Oriented PHP and a model based on the MVC modeling
+This file contains codes using Object Oriented PHP and a model based on the MVC modeling structure